Ultima VII: The Black Gate: Game system

-Another major change is that the game is now completely real-time, and only pauses when the inventory, the menu, or a dialogue is open, significantly affecting combat.
-The combat system was changed accordingly: every party character is controlled by artificial intelligence (AI), and the desired behavior can be chosen for each character (for example, stronger characters can be ordered to autonomously waylay your toughest opponents, while more vulnerable characters will keep their distance), and there is also the option to choose manual targeting for the Avatar.
-Even when the combat is real-time and AI-controlled, using items is still possible; for example, the game pauses while the player prepares to use an item from their backpack.
+Another major change from earlier entries is that the game is completely real-time, and only pauses when the inventory, the menu, or a dialogue is open, significantly affecting combat.
+The combat system is altered accordingly: every party character is controlled by artificial intelligence (AI), and the desired behavior can be chosen for each character (for example, stronger characters can be ordered to autonomously waylay the toughest opponents, while more vulnerable characters will keep their distance), and there is also the option to choose manual targeting for the Avatar.
+Though the combat is real-time, the player can take their time in performing certain actions – for example, the game pauses when the player prepares to use an item from their backpack.
 The AI occasionally executes some self-defeating moves (such as firing a triple crossbow into a crowd of allies), but it saves the player the need to micromanage up to eight different characters in battle.
-The AI can decide on its own to change what weapon you have decided to equip the party member with, if there is a different weapon in their inventory.
-At times the AI will make a party member drop their weapon to the ground before retreating.
+The AI can decide on its own to change what weapon a party member has been equipped with if there is a different weapon in their inventory.
+At times, the AI will make a party member drop their weapon to the ground before retreating.

 Ultima VII: The Black Gate is the first game in the mainline Ultima series to use dialogue trees.
-The first trilogy only allowed simple interaction while the second trilogy used a keyword-based dialogue.
-Ultima VII retains the old keywords themselves, but uses a dialogue tree where dialogue options are picked with a mouse rather than entered on keyboard; previously, the players had to enter a keyword which instead of getting through dialogue they could just guess by randomly entering words to see which got the result they wanted.
-Now, the keywords only appear when they are actually learned beforehand in the game due to the plot.
-(For example, "thief caught" dialogue option won't actually appear until a thief is actually caught.)
+The first trilogy only allows simple interaction while the second trilogy uses a keyword-based dialogue.
+Ultima VII retains the old keywords themselves, but uses a dialogue tree where dialogue options are picked with a mouse rather than entered on keyboard; in previous games, whether at random or due to having external knowledge about the game, the player can enter keywords and trigger dialog and events before they are intended to be.
+In Ultima VII, the keywords only appear when they are actually learned beforehand in the game due to the plot – for example, "thief caught" dialogue option won't actually appear until a thief is actually caught.